isomerpages/govtech-im8/_control-catalog/Infrastructure Security.md

 ### Control Recommendations

 Use the Whole of Government Domain Name Server (DNS) portal on the IT Service Management (ITSM) portal to register domain names.
+While the root level of the domain must be registered with ITSM, the use of subdomain delegation to external DNS Services (e.g. AWS Route53, Cloudflare DNS, etc) is allowed.

 ### Risk Statement